 - Sportsbook Rewards: Accrue redeemable points just for remaining active on the site.

-Some promos are basically free money.
+Some promos are basically bonus money.
 Others you may need to make a deposit or place a wager for.
 There are a lot of options out there, and you can try as many as you like, including signing up at multiple sportsbooks to see which ones work best for you.

 Why should you download multiple sports betting apps?